-No. Action Lead & Partner(s) Timeframe S/M/L 5 Embed Climate Adaptation as an integral consideration in the objectives of the new Monaghan County Council Corporate Plan.
-Corporate Services Short 6 Embed Climate Adaptation into the Annual Service Delivery Plan, Team Operational plans, individual Personal Development Plans, and section risk registers to ensure the delivery of climate actions across all departments.
-Management Team and Heads of Section Short 7 Promote green procurement in Monaghan County Council such that services, goods, and works procured contribute to and support climate action objectives and wider environmental objectives whilst representing value for money.
+No. Action Lead & Partner(s) Timeframe S/M/L 6 Embed Climate Adaptation as an integral consideration in the objectives of the new Monaghan County Council Corporate Plan.
+Corporate Services Short 7 Embed Climate Adaptation into the Annual Service Delivery Plan, Team Operational plans, individual Personal Development Plans, and section risk registers to ensure the delivery of climate actions across all departments.
+Management Team and Heads of Section Short 8 Promote green procurement for goods, services and works to support environmental and wider sustainable development objectives to assist in balancing cost effectiveness and sustainable development, representing both short term and long term value for money.
 Procurement Steering Committee and procurement leads.
-Short-Long (and ongoing) 8 Support The Climate Action Steering Group in overseeing the effective mainstreaming of Adaptation measures into all plans, programmes, strategies and policies of Monaghan County Council: Management Team, Heads of Section, Climate Action Steering Group.
-Medium-Long 9 Liaise, collaborate and work in partnership with the sectors identified in the NAF, subject to funding, in the delivery of the Government approved sectoral adaptation actions, where they relate and are relevant to the functions and activities of the council at local level/in local communities.
-Lead Government departments responsible for the 12 sectoral Plans and the Climate Action Steering Group Medium -Long
+Short-Long (and ongoing) 9 Support The Climate Action Steering Group in overseeing the effective mainstreaming of Adaptation measures into all plans, programmes, strategies and policies of Monaghan County Council: Management Team, Heads of Section, Climate Action Steering Group.
+Medium-Long 10 Liaise, collaborate and work in partnership local communities and with the sectors identified in the NAF, subject to funding, in the delivery of the Government approved sectoral adaptation actions, where they relate and are relevant to the functions and activities of the council at local level/in local communities.
+Lead Government departments responsible for the 12 sectoral Plans and the Climate Action Steering Group Medium -Long 11 Support Waste Management policies for the reduction of waste and other initiatives that promote the transition to a circular economy and as per the objectives of the Connacht Ulster Regional Waste Management Plan.
+Environmental Services.
+Short- medium